SBFrancies/PaymentGateway/README.md

 ## Dev environment

 Each of the three web projects are hosted in an Azure dev environment.
+The services are deployed as Azure App Services for containers using a CI/CD pipeline.
 These are located at:

 1) Payment Gateway API: https://paymentgatewaychallenge-api.azurewebsites.net/swagger